willtejeda/PythonLibraryCheatSheets/README.md

 # PythonLibraryCheatSheets
-This will help other beginners like me to look at this code when they are like confused or having a problem in their code
+This will help other programmers/coders like me to look at this code when they are confused, forgot the code or having a problem in their code